In this week's Abundance Insider: Cancer-detecting bras, a bionic hand breakthrough, and Germany sets a new renewable energy record.

 Why it's important: This invention is a deceptively simple, discreet way to integrate health sensors in everyday clothing -- women only need to wear the bra one hour per week.
 At scale, it could play an important role in enabling early cancer detection. | Share on Facebook

 Spotted by Gaetan Soltesz / Written by Sydney Fulkerson

 What it is: Chinese web services company Baidu successfully used its cross-age facial recognition program to reconnect 33-year old Fu Gui with his family 27 years after he was abducted.
-The artifical intelligence works by analyzing photos of abducted children uploaded by the victims and their birth families on baobeihuijia.com (Fu Gui registered in 2009; his family in early 2017) -- to which the AI then identifies potential matches based on the comparison of selected facial features.
-Baidu has roughly 200 million sample pictures that it uses to help improve the accuracy of its AI, which has the potential to be over 99% accurate.
+The artificial intelligence works by analyzing photos of abducted children uploaded by the victims and their birth families on baobeihuijia.com (Fu Gui registered in 2009; his family in early 2017) -- to which the Artificial Intelligence then identifies potential matches based on the comparison of selected facial features.
+Baidu has roughly 200 million sample pictures that it uses to help improve the accuracy of its Artificial Intelligence, which has the potential to be over 99% accurate.